The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: Introduction

 \if\highlight1

-\fi Proximal operations have been widely employed in acceleration methods; See e.g., \cite{parikh2014proximal} for an exposition.
+\fi The principles of acceleration have been successfully combined with other powerful optimization tools, most notably the proximal operator; See e.g., \cite{parikh2014proximal} for an exposition.
 The proximal operator can handle possible nonsmoothness in the objective.
 Roughly speaking, the proximal operator finds the next iteration point by minimizing an approximation of the objective (or part of the objective) plus a regularizer term.
 In a broad sense, the mirror map in mirror descent \cite{blair1985problem} is also a type of proximal operator.
 In discussing related works, mirror descent algorithms are considered as proximal methods.

 Over the years, various accelerated gradient/proximal methods have been invented. \cite{nesterov2005smooth} introduced a proximal method that achieves $O(k^{-2})$ convergence rate for convex nonsmooth programs. \cite{2009A} popularized accelerated proximal methods via the Fast Iterative Shrinkage-Thresholding Algorithm (FISTA) algorithm, which achieves a better rate of convergence for linear inverse problems, while preserving the computational simplicity of ISTA \cite{combettes2005signal,daubechies2004iterative}.
 FISTA has also been analyzed in \cite{chambolle2015convergence}. \if\highlight1